Tips and preparation for safe cattle hauling

 • Checking flooring and ramps are safe and have appropriate traction to prevent slips or falls

 • Cleaning and disinfecting the trailer to prevent transmitting pathogens between cattle and locations; remove all manure and old bedding

 • Cleaning tires and undercarriage of truck if high risk of disease transmission

 • Have a safety triangle/cone, tire iron and jack capable of lifting a loaded trailer in case of a flat tire

 Performing maintenance checks a few days before cattle are scheduled to be hauled provides time to fix any problems without pushing back the transport date.
 Maintenance will minimize the risk of devastating accidents that can damage not only the equipment, but also injure or kill livestock.

-“Hauling cattle to summer pasture is a satisfying task after such a long, cold winter.
-Take the time to check over trucks and trailers to ensure it goes safe and smooth.
-Review humane handling methods with family members or employees to minimize the stress on the cattle and prevent injuries,” she said.
+Take the time to check over trucks and trailers to ensure everything goes safely and smoothly.
+Review humane handling methods with family members or employees to minimize the stress on the cattle and prevent injuries.